-European Court of Human Rights gave its judgement concerning Finland in the case of the return of an asylum seeker to Iraq
+European Court of Human Rights gives judgment concerning Finland in the case of the return of an asylum seeker to Iraq